 JCU has 4 University Learning Goals for its students — Intellect, Character, Leadership, and Service.
-Our existing signature programs address 3 of these 4 _ Arrupe Scholars (Service), Leadership Scholars (Leadership), and Honors Program (Intellect).
-The SIF program complements these programs by addressing the fourth goal — Character.
+Our existing signature programs address three of these four: Arrupe Scholars (Service), Leadership Scholars (Leadership), and Honors Program (Intellect).
+The SIF program complements these programs by addressing the fourth goal: Character.
 Through curricular and co-curricular paths, students will develop an entrepreneurial character as they:

 - Develop a holistic awareness of self and others